ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "pine/charles-t-pine" "350" /%}}

-Charles Pine's store was opened in 1848, and was known as Pine Hillyer & Co. and then C. M. Pine & Son, and presumably, Edward Mills worked for Charles at least some of that time, and it seems likely Edward moved to Castleton because of Charles.
+Charles Pine's store was opened in 1848, and was known as Pine, Hillyer & Co. and then C. M. Pine & Son, and presumably, Edward Mills worked for Charles at least some of that time, and it seems likely Edward moved to Castleton because of Charles.

  <figure>
 <blockquote>